 - One 3-4 layer milk powder dispenser – You can use this for traveling or when you want to have some milk prepared inside your baby’s bedroom

-- Container for the 5 items above – If you want the milk essentials inside the bedroom, just have 3-4 bottles prepared along with the other necessities in a container so you don’t need to walk groggily outside of your baby’s bedroom, to the
+- Tray basket for organizing – If you want the milk essentials inside the bedroom, just have 3-4 bottles prepared along with the other necessities in a container so you don’t need to walk groggily outside of your baby’s bedroom, to the

 - Washcloths or old towels – keep it nearby to clean up the occasional spit and vomit

-I only tried to breastfeed for 2 months but if you want to commit to it, you’ll need:
+I only tried to breastfeed for 2 months but if you want to commit to it, you’ll need the following:

-- Breast Pump – Assuming you’re reading this post-pandemic, where everything is really back to normal again, I suggest renting a breast pump first before buying your own set, so you can see what brand works for you and also avoid wasting money just in case you have a little milk
+- Breast Pump – Try renting one if it’s possible, so you can see what brand works for you and to also avoid wasting money just in case you have little milk.
+Check out my breast pump reviews here.

 - Breast Pump carrier/ bag – If you travel a lot or you need to pump at work, then this is a must